Haodong Chen Ph.D.

 ● Research interest:

 Gravity is an ever-present environmental factor that regulates the growth direction and architecture of individual plants.
 From the evolutionary perspective, acquiring the capability to sense and respond to gravity dramatically expanded the living space of plants.
 How plants sense and respond to gravity is a fundamental question in biology, which has attracted scientific investigation for centuries.
-My lab uses Physcomitrella, Arabidopsis and Rice as models to investigate gravity sensing and signal transduction.
-We are particularly interested in: (1) The molecular mechanism of gravity sensing; (2) The molecular mechanism of the determination of gravitropic orientation; (3) The modification of plant gravitropism.
+Our laboratory comprehensively utilizes plant materials such as Physcomitrium patens, Arabidopsis thaliana, and soybean to investigate the mechanisms of gravity sensing and signal transduction in plants, and is committed to applying these mechanisms to agricultural production practices.
+We are particularly interested in: (1) The molecular mechanism of gravity sensing; (2) The molecular mechanism of the determination of gravitropic orientation; (3) Regulatory mechanisms and applications of aboveground plant architecture and root system architecture.
 These studies will benefit the improvement of plant traits on Earth and even plant breeding in space, promoting agricultural innovation and ecological construction.

 ● Selected publications: